ruggeri/tech-notes/randos/automotive/engines/02a-inline-twin.md

 - 540deg - 720deg: Piston 1 compression, Piston 2 intake      (silence)

 # Note: Alternates between 360deg of power and 360deg of silence.
+# Note: Primary reciprocating balance the result of perfectly
+# destructive interference.
+Primary rotational imbalance the result of
+# perfectly constructive interference.
+# Note: Secondary reciprocating imbalance the result of perfectly
+# constructive interference.
+Secondary rotational balance the result of
+# perfectly destructive interference.

 # 270deg crank
 # Crank journals are offset by 90deg.
 Piston movement is out of phase by 90deg.